 Now I’ll put my hands up and admit that I’ve never been the most eco conscious of people.
-But this year in particular has definitely made me more aware of the environmental impact so many of our actions have.
+But these last few years in particular have definitely made me more aware of the environmental impact so many of our actions have.
 I mean and rightly so.
 We’re destroying the planet in front of our eyes.

 Here’s some ways of how to make Christmas more eco friendly, so you can enjoy the festivities as well as doing your bit for the environment!